-However, the licence fee does have a number of unattractive and perverse features.
+On the other hand the licence fee does have a number of unattractive and perverse features.

 It has been described as a regressive compulsory poll tax.
-Its compulsory nature is widely disliked by viewers.
-Whether it is in fact regressive is a moot point, because its incidence has to be compared with the viewing patterns of those paying it, to see if it is disproportionately affecting low income groups who watch little BBC television and radio.
+It compulsory nature is widely disliked by viewers.
+Whether it is in fact regressive is a moot point because its incidence has to be compared with the viewing patterns of those paying it, to see if it is disproportionately affecting low income groups who watch little BBC television and radio.
 The non-payment of the licence fee is a criminal offence.
-Indeed, almost 200,000 viewers a year have been prosecuted and liable to a fine up to £1,000 and a criminal record.
+Indeed, almost 200,000 viewers have been prosecuted and liable to a fine up to £1,000 and a criminal record.
 There have been 50 people jailed.
 This represents an incredible 10 per cent of all criminal prosecutions in the UK.
-The present government has announced that it will decriminalise non-payment of the licence fee, but there are signs that its commitment to this proposal is wavering.
+The present Government has announced that it will decriminalise non-payment of the licence fee, but there are signs that it is wavering.

-The periodic review of the licence fee is a ritualised and highly politicised affair, either extolling the virtues of the BBC or criticising the BBC's performance, political bias and poor internal governance.
-The compulsory nature of the licence fee means that the BBC is not subject to the same economic constraints as the commercial broadcasters, especially the procyclical volatility of advertising revenues that fund ITV and C4 (see Figure 5).
-The BBC does not have to compete for revenues, and, within each licence fee period, has a guaranteed income, which has been rising in nominal terms compared with the decline in advertising revenues of the commercial broadcasters (Figure 5).
+The periodic review of the licence fee is a ritualised and highly politicised affair either extolling the virtues of the BBC or criticising the BBC's performance, political bias and poor internal governance.
+The compulsory nature of the licence fee means that the BBC is not subject to the same economic constraints as the commercial broadcasters, especially the pro-cyclical volatility of advertising revenues which fund ITV and C4 (see Figure 5).
+The BBC does not have to compete for revenues, and, within each licence fee period, has a guaranteed income which has been rising in nominal terms compared with the decline in advertising revenues of the commercial broadcasters (Figure 3).
 This places it in a financially and competitively stronger position than ITV during cyclical downturns.
-This contrasts with the position of pay TV operators, who have increased their audience share and revenues significantly.
+This contrasts with the position of pay TV operators who have increased their audience share and revenues significantly.

 But there is a fundamental paradox at the heart of the licence fee in that its strong feature is it weakest.
-It has been noted above that the licence fee has the attractive feature of linking viewers to the BBC and politicians.
-They are annually reminded that they are paying for a 'free' service and can protest if they do not regard it as value for money.
-But the licence fee 'forces' the BBC to offer a broad-based service that attracts a relatively high audience/ viewing share, otherwise popular and political support for the fee would drain away.
-This, in turn, results in the BBC broadcasting vast quantities of programming that would have been shown by commercial broadcasters.
-It has to satisfy the viewers and listeners with a broad mix of programming delivered in different ways, otherwise it would be marginalised as a broadcasting institution.
+It has been noted above that the licence fee has the attractive feature of linking viewers to BBC and politicians.
+They are annually reminded that they are paying for a "free" service and can protest if they do not regard it is not value for money.
+But the licence fee "forces" the BBC to offer a broad-based service which attracts a relatively high audience/viewing share, otherwise popular and political support for the fee would drain away.
+This in turn results in the BBC broadcasting vast quantities of programming which would have been shown by commercial broadcasters.
+It has to satisfy the viewers and listeners with a broad mix of programming delivered in different ways; otherwise it would be marginalised as broadcasting institution.
 This tendency to have broad appeal and meet the competition dilutes its PSB role.
-It generates an expansionist strategy, which has increased the scope and scale of the BBC's activities and thereby blurs its contribution to PSB.
-While for the BBC's management this makes sense - competent, ambitious managers do not want to oversee decline and be restrained - it undermines the case for the BBC.
+It generates an expansionist strategy which has increased the scope and scale of the BBC's activities and thereby blurs its contribution to PSB.
+While for the BBC's management this makes sense - competent ambitious managers do not want to oversee decline and be restrained, it undermines the case for the BBC.
 The objective of policy in relation to PSB should not be to ensure the survival of the BBC as it is now or its growth as a viable competitor to the commercial broadcasters.
-The BBC and PSB are not synonymous - the policy goal for those who support
+The BBC and PSB are not synonymous - the policy goal for those who support PSB is the efficient provision of PSB content and not the preservation of the BBC.